Perhaskadas/Sudoku-Solver/README.md

 # Sudoku-Solver
-A simple sudoku solver with a simple pygame GUI, insert your puzzle and click solve!
+A simple sudoku solver with a simple pygame GUI.
+Simply download, run main.py, enter your numbers into the popup and click solve!